wmo-im/wis2box/docs/source/user/getting-started.rst

    Docker Engine, 20.10.14 or higher
    Docker Compose, 1.29.2

-The following commands be used to setup the required software on Ubuntu 20.04 LTS :
+The following commands be used to setup the required software on Ubuntu 20.04 LTS:

 .. code-block:: bash